staples-sparx/clj-schema/README.md

 ;; This will blow up at load time if the 'alex' map you want to use in your test ;; turns out to not be valid
-(def-fixture alex person-schema
+(def-example alex person-schema
   {:name {:first "Alex"
           :last "Baranosky"}
    :height 71})

 ;; Let's define a factory that makes people.
 And then...
-(def-fixture-factory person person-schema
+(def-example-factory person person-schema
   [& {:keys [first-name last-name height]
       :or {first-name "Alex"
            last-name "Baranosky"